ONEAMONG-SRD/Guardian-X/README.md

 ### The Problem statement
 **Problem Statement:**
 Road accidents are a leading cause of fatalities due to delayed emergency response and lack of real-time threat detection.
 Existing safety measures often fail to provide immediate alerts or predictive warnings to drivers.
-Our Intelligent Vehicle Safety System addresses this gap by integrating collision detection, threat prediction, and emergency communication to enhance road safety and reduce accident response time.
+Our System addresses this gap by threat prediction, and emergency communication to enhance road safety and reduce accident response time.

 ### The Solution
 We solved this problem by developing the Guardian X that uses accelerometer data for collision detection, GPS for location tracking, and predictive analytics to assess potential threats.
-The system provides real-time alerts via voice/text instructions, emergency SMS notifications, and Bluetooth communication with nearby vehicles, ensuring faster response and improved road safety.
+The system provides emergency SMS notifications ensuring faster response and improved road safety.

 ## Technical Details
 ### Technologies/Components Used